Operating Sessions

-The Redwood Empire District is home to an impressive collection of operational layouts—and you can be part of the action!
-If you’re interested in participating in layout operations, check back on this page after the first of the year to sign up.
+The Redwood Empire District is home to an impressive collection of operating layouts—and you can be part of the action!
+If you’re interested in participating in layout operations, register now to attend the convention.
+All registered convention attendees are eligible to sign up and will receive a signup form.

 No experience?
 No problem!